Tennessee can enforce ban on transgender care for minors, court says

 The federal government has also filed its own challenge to the Tennessee law.

-The law bans Tennessee health care providers from offering hormone treatments or surgeries for transgender youth where the purpose is to allow the child to express a gender identity “inconsistent with the immutable characteristics of the reproductive system that define the minor as male or female.”
+The law bans health care providers in the state from offering hormone treatments or surgeries for transgender youth where the purpose is to allow the child to express a gender identity “inconsistent with the immutable characteristics of the reproductive system that define the minor as male or female.”

 Tennessee's Republican-dominant General Assembly, as well as some Democratic lawmakers, passed the law after Vanderbilt University Medical Center was accused of opening its transgender health clinic because it was profitable.
 Videos surfaced of a doctor there touting that gender-affirming procedures are "huge money makers."
 Another video showed a staffer saying anyone with a religious objection should quit.